 Routes analyses the gpx / kml file you loaded and trys to find turns and relevant changes of direction to give you suitable hints during navigation.
 We highlight turns that our algorithm has found with a round yellow marker.
 Our detection is based only on information from the loaded gpx or kml file, so we cannot detect all intersections and transitions to other roads.
 We do not perform an online comparison with the road network or map material (such as e.g. Google Maps or Tom Tom).
 Reasons for this are:

 - Routes is designed for navigation on paths that are off the road network.
 Possibly also for places where there are no roads and paths at all.

-- Routes basically works offline, therefore we do not use cloud services.
+- Routes basically works offline, therefore we do not use cloud services for route analysis.

 In the following example you can see from the yellow flag that Routes has detected a turn.
 If you are on the route and come close to this turning instruction, Routes will display a direction arrow at the bottom of the map and the voice assistant will tell you the direction.
 As long as the turning instructions are enabled in the settings, the segment of the route you are currently moving on will be highlighted in yellow.